 When does the movie come out?

 Tom Blyth as Coriolanus Snow: Best known for his work on The Gilded Age and Billy the Kid, Blyth will star as Snow decades before he took power in Panem.
-In this, Snow is living with his grandmother and cousin, Tigris, in near ruin and hoping he will be able to capitalize on a mentor position in the forthcoming Games to reclaim his good name.
+Here, Snow is living with his grandmother and cousin, Tigris, in near ruin and hoping he will be able to capitalize on a mentor position in the forthcoming Games to reclaim his good name.

 Rachel Zegler as Lucy Gray Baird: The District 12 tribute is a songstress who grew up with a traveling band of musicians called the Covey.
 Charming and clever, she unwittingly helps turn the Games into a television spectacle when she sings during the reaping ceremony.
 Considering Zegler broke out playing Maria in Steven Spielberg's West Side Story, the singing shouldn't be an issue.